Ask a doctor about a prescription for ESCITALOPRAM NORMON 10 mg FILM-COATED TABLETS

 Escitalopram Normon 10 mg is presented in the form of film-coated tablets.

-Escitalopram Normon 10 mg film-coated tablets are white or almost white, round, biconvex, scored, and printed tablets that are presented in packs of 28 and 56 tablets.
+Escitalopram Normon 10 mg film-coated tablets are white or almost white, round, biconvex, scored, and engraved tablets that come in packs of 28 and 56 tablets.

 LABORATORIOS NORMON, S.A.